-The historic site is undergoing an incredible transformation, and we’re about to get our first glimpse of the new “creative city”
+The historic site has undergone an incredible transformation, and we’re getting our first glimpse of the new “creative city.”

 1. The Origin Story